imjacobclark/gauges-pebble/README.md

 # Gaug.es for Pebble
-A Gaug.es app for Pebble
+An (unofficial) Gaug.es app for Pebble!

-Not currently on the Pebble Store, add your API key [here](https://github.com/imjacobclark/gauges-pebble/blob/master/src/app.js#L30) and build/install manually.
+Not currently on the Pebble Store, clone this repo, add your API key [here](https://github.com/imjacobclark/gauges-pebble/blob/master/src/app.js#L30) and build/install manually.

 **Screenshots:**